sf-wdi-37/project-2/README.md

   * User stories
   * ERDs
   * Demo of some interesting feature, something unique or creative your group chose to do
-  * Walk through the development of one feature from ideation to execution.
-At minimum, this should include wireframes, code samples, and the final result.
+  * Walk through the development of one piece of code for each teammate, in depth.
+This should include the plan, the implementation, and the result.

 **Each member of your group should speak for equal parts during your presentation** and mention which parts of the project they worked on.